mvolkmann/MyUnixEnv/notes/Go04-StandardLibrary.md

 When the JSON property values have a variety of types, it is useful to use a map with string keys and values of type `interface{}` which can hold any kind of value.
-Unmarshalling from JSON types to Go types produces what would be expected and includes mapping JSON numbers to Go float64 values.
+Unmarshaling from JSON types to Go types produces what would be expected and includes mapping JSON numbers to Go float64 values.

 This approach can also be used to unmarshal a JSON array